datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 ---

+#### Questions

-How many people have used spreadsheets in their research?
+- How many people have used spreadsheets in their research?

-Spreadsheets can be very useful, but they can also be frustrating and even sometimes give us incorrect results.
+- Spreadsheets can be very useful, but they can also be frustrating and even sometimes give us incorrect results.

-What are some things that you've accidentally done in a spreadsheet, or have been frustrated that you can't do easily?
+- What are some things that you've accidentally done in a spreadsheet, or have been frustrated that you can't do easily?

 ---